Benjamin-Pong/Terminology-Neural-Machine-Translation-IT-domain/README.md

 # Neural Word Alignment

 The next step is to extract word-alignments from the data that we have selected for the parallel corpora.
 This is where Awesome Align will be integrated.
+Note that the neural word alignment step can be applied to both the in-domain and out-domain parallel corpora.

 ```bash
 cd nwa